26 July, 2023

 I have loved adventures ever since.
 Although I still get seasick 30 years on!

 I would describe myself as an everyday adventurer.
-I try and squeeze adventure into my every day from walks, swims and runs to film, podcasts and books.
-I am always on the look out for communities to connect with and adventures to be found.
+I try to squeeze adventure into my every day, from walks, swims, and runs to films, podcasts, and books.
+I am always on the lookout for communities to connect with and adventures to be found.

-I have just hit 50 and my adventure journey has changed so many times over the years, from a 20-year-old canoeing and sailing instructor, to a Mum with young children teaching them to embrace the outdoors through camping, building dens and cooking on open fires, to a mum of young teens when we surfed, coast steered, climbed Ben Nevis and swam in the North Sea!
+I have just hit 50, and my adventure journey has changed so many times over the years.
+From a 20-year-old canoeing and sailing instructor to a Mum with young children teaching them to embrace the outdoors through camping, building dens, and cooking on open fires, to a mum of young teens when we surfed, coast-steered, climbed Ben Nevis, and swam in the North Sea!

-My boys are in their late teens now and are slowly flying the nest, it is here I find myself now, ready to embrace the next stage of my adventure journey.
+My boys are in their late teens now and are slowly flying the nest.
+I find myself here now, ready to embrace the next stage of my adventure journey.

-Embracing my new found freedom and loving being outside, I am ready to do some exploring!
+Embracing my newfound freedom and loving being outside, I am ready to do some exploring!

-My adventure journey has included Moonwalks, marathon walks along Hadrians Wall and the South Coast, firewalks, abseiling down castles, coast steering, a cross country ski marathon in the Arctic Circle, a wing walk and training in an Environmental Cold Chamber at the University of Sussex at minus 20!
+My adventure journey has included Moonwalks, marathon walks along Hadrian's Wall and the South Coast, firewalks, abseiling down castles, coast steering, a cross-country ski marathon in the Arctic Circle, a wing walk, and training in an Environmental Cold Chamber at the University of Sussex at minus 20!

-I have just come back from running a 1/2 marathon in Greenland - the biggest and most extreme event I have ever taken part in.
-This Arctic adventure has definitely left me with a fire in soul for more adventures.
+I have just returned from running a half marathon in Greenland—the biggest and most extreme event I have ever participated in.
+This Arctic adventure has definitely left me with a fire in my soul for more adventures.

 Happy Adventuring